 If you look at the most important days of the Holiday Shopping season from the online/mobile commerce point of view, you notice that it is not really a short sprint but rather a marathon.
-The traffic starts to ramp up already mid November and by Black Friday (November 27) the traffic is already at its peak.
+The traffic starts to ramp up already mid-November and by Black Friday (November 27) the traffic is already at its peak.
 This continues further to Cyber Monday (November 30th) and peaking every weekend until Christmas.
-The biggest peak after Thanksgiving comes in mid-December when its last time to order anything physical that would be delivered before Christmas eve.
-Also if you look traffic from online content usage point of view the peak traffic continues well into the new year when people have time off and are able to spend more time with their electronic content.
+The biggest peak after Thanksgiving comes in mid-December when its last time to order anything physical that would be delivered before Christmas Eve.
+Also if you look at traffic from the online content usage point of view the peak traffic continues well into the new year when people have time off and are able to spend more time with their electronic content.

 Image reference: http://wemakewebsites.com/blog/9-important-shopping-dates-for-your-2015-diary

 Synthetic End-to-End Monitoring

 With this in mind, it is very important that you maximize your revenue potential throughout the whole Holiday Shopping season by ensuring that at any given moment your end-to-end user experience performs as it should.
 You need to start from basics like:

 1. Checking that your app can be found and downloaded from Google Play and Apple App Store without any issues on most common devices.

 2. Checking that the latest version of your app you have on the app stores communicates flawlessly with the current version of your production back end.